Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 First, the brewing method is different for each type of machine.

-The Vertuo system, created by Nespresso, uses specialized centrifugal brewing technology, allowing for larger cups of various espresso-based beverages.
+The Vertuo system, developed by Nespresso, utilizes specialized centrifugal brewing technology, enabling the production of larger cups of various espresso-based beverages.

 Nespresso Vertuo and Original machines next to each other for comparison.